ori-shem-tov/teal-merkle-tree/README.md

 ```
 This will create the stateful app with 2 global `byte slices` and 1 global `int`

+***You'll need to fund the stateless smart contract account in order to meet the minimum balance.**

-Then you'll need to create groups of 2 transactions where the 1st transaction is the app call, and the 2nd is the stateless teal call.
+Then you'll need to create groups of 3 transactions where:
+- The 1st transaction is the app call
+- The 2nd is paying the fee to the smart contract
+- The 3rd is the stateless teal call

+### Changing tree height

+In order to change the tree height you'll need to change the `TREE_HEIGHT` variable in `teal.py`

 ### App args schematics

 This implementation supports 2 actions: `append` and `validate`.

-Both actions expect the same number of app args (we'll assume 7 app args in the next demonstration)
+Both actions expect the same number of app args.
+We'll assume 7 app args in the next demonstration (tree height = 3, maximum 8 records)

 #### Append
 app-arg #0: `str:append` stating the wanted action.